-Historically, the most extensively used method for measuring the pressure of the atmosphere involves balancing it against the weight of a column of liquid.
-For various reasons, the required accuracy can be conveniently attained only if the liquid used is mercury.
-Mercury barometers are, in general, regarded as having good long-term stability and accuracy, but are now losing favour to equally accurate electronic barometers, which are easier to read.

 A membrane of elastic substance, held at the edges, will be deformed if the pressure on one side is greater than on the other.
 In practice, this is achieved by using a completely or partially evacuated closed metal capsule containing a strong metal spring to prevent the capsule from collapsing due to external atmospheric pressure.
 Mechanical or electrical means are used to measure the deformation caused by the pressure differential between the inside and outside of the capsule.
 This is the principle of the well-known aneroid barometer.

 Pressure sensor elements comprising thin-walled nickel alloy cylinders, surrounded by a vacuum, have been developed.
 The natural resonant frequency of these cylinders varies as a function of the difference in pressure between the inside of the cylinder, which is at ambient atmospheric pressure, and the outside of the cylinder, which is maintained as a vacuum.
+Although pressure is reported, in fact these sensors measure the density of the gas (air) inside.

-Absolute pressure transducers, which use a crystalline quartz element, are becoming more commonly used.
+Absolute pressure transducers, which use a crystalline quartz element, are also commonly used.
 Pressure exerted via flexible bellows on the crystal face causes a compressive force on the crystal.
 On account of the crystal’s piezoresistive properties, the application of pressure alters the balance of an active Wheatstone bridge.
 Balancing the bridge enables accurate determination of the pressure.
 These types of pressure transducers are virtually free of hysteresis effects.

-The boiling point of a liquid is a function of the pressure under which it boils.
+An old, inaccurate and therefore rather obsolete method to determine pressure based on the measurement of the boiling point of a liquid, usually water.
+The boiling point (temperature) of a liquid is a function of the pressure under which it boils.
 Once this function has been determined, the temperature at which the liquid boils may be used in a hypsometer to determine the atmospheric pressure.

+3.1.4.2 General exposure requirements